MichaelDolezel/DE2_GPS_2023/README.md

 Data are being formatted like this: **Time:,12:36:50, Date:, 26.11.23, Latitude:,4913.58989 N, Longitude:, 01634.42942 E** "," are for saving data to Excel for further analysis.
 We use a program called **CoolTerm** to save UART data from the GPS sensor to a .txt file.

-_Underneath is a video with a manual for saving data with CoolTerm_ [![CoolTerm](https://img.youtube.com/vi/RWgyCcnUxPY/hqdefault.jpg)](https://www.youtube.com/embed/RWgyCcnUxPY)
+_Underneath is a video with a manual for saving data with CoolTerm_

+[![CoolTerm](https://img.youtube.com/vi/RWgyCcnUxPY/hqdefault.jpg)](https://www.youtube.com/embed/RWgyCcnUxPY)

 ![Data at notepad](images/notepad.png)
 ![Data in excel](images/excel.png)

-Then we added temperature and humidity data from DH12 Sensor
+Then we added temperature and humidity data from the DH12 Sensor

 ![Data in excel](images/excel2.png)